RedWebGames/Cyberix3D/README.md

 3. Select the startup project from one of the examples on the right side by pressing right click + set as startup project
 4. Run the project with F5

-You can download Visual Studio Cummunity 2017 for free from this link https://www.visualstudio.com/downloads
+You can download Visual Studio Community 2017 for free from this link https://www.visualstudio.com/downloads